aitorsansal/IPOPAngular/README.md

 # IPOPAngular

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.7.
+This is a project done for the #Insititut Montilivi

 ## Development server